 Although the numbers differ depending on the source, it is clear that there are significant economic benefits associated with developing oil sands products.
-The dramatic increase in production has turned places like Fort McMurray into boom towns, and has had wide reaching economic impacts through job creation, increased Canadian GDP, and large injections of revenue into the budgets of the federal, provincial, and local governments at a value estimated to be in the billions of Canadian dollars (Timilsina, LeBlanc, & Walden, 2005).
-However, these monetary gains must be weighed against the negative economic impacts and environmental costs associated with bitumen extraction and potential spills (Skinner & Sweeney, 2012).
+The dramatic increase in production has turned fur-trading outposts like Fort McMurray into boom towns, and has had wide reaching economic impacts through job creation, increased Canadian GDP, and large injections of revenue into the budgets of the federal, provincial, and local governments at a value estimated to be in the billions of Canadian dollars (Timilsina et al., 2005).
+However, these monetary gains must be evaluated against the disruptive impacts and environmental costs associated with bitumen extraction and increased spill risks (Skinner & Sweeney, 2012).